Security Policy Conduct and Behaviour of Visitors in Parliament Buildings

-Definition of a visitor – all persons (except for Secretariat staff, MLAs, members’ staff and party staff) within Parliament Buildings, the immediate precincts and any other location outside Parliament Buildings where a Plenary or Committee meeting is taking place.
+Definition of a visitor – this includes all persons (except for Secretariat staff, MLAs, Members’ staff and Party staff) within Parliament Buildings, the immediate precincts and any other location outside Parliament Buildings where a Plenary or Committee meeting is taking place.

-It is with this aim in mind, that the Commission welcomes visitors to Parliament Buildings, to view proceedings and to attend events and functions.
-The preservation of order and the safety and wellbeing of all users of Parliament Buildings will at all times be primary considerations of the Commission.
+It is with this in mind, that the Commission welcomes all visitors to Parliament Buildings, to view proceedings and to attend events and functions.
+Naturally the preservation of order and the safety and wellbeing of all users of Parliament Buildings will at all times be primary considerations for the Commission.

 Plenary Sittings and Committee meetings are the core business of the Assembly and must therefore be allowed to proceed without any interference or disruption.
-The purpose of this policy is primarily to ensure that Assembly core business and other events, be these at Parliament Buildings or at an outside location, can proceed without interference from or disruption by visitors.
+The purpose of this policy is primarily to ensure that Assembly core business and other events, be these at Parliament Buildings or at an outside location, can proceed without interference from or disruption by visitors or other persons.

-Underpinning this policy is Assembly Standing Order 66 which states, among other things, that:
+Underpinning this policy is Assembly Standing Order 66 which states that:

 “Members of the public seeking to attend proceedings of the Assembly shall be permitted in such places reserved for them by the Speaker save that –